 How To Make Classic French Onion Soup:

-The first thing you’ll need of course are onions.
+The first thing you’ll need of course is onions.
 You can use white, yellow, or sweet Vidalia onions, today I am using yellow.
 You just want to slice those right up.

 Heat 2 tablespoons of olive oil in a large pot over medium-high heat.
 Then we’re gonna add all of our sliced onion into the pot.
 Your onions should basically fill up the whole pot, but don’t worry they do shrink down quite a bit.